semaphoreci/docs/complex-pipelines-guide.md

     dependencies: ["A", "B"]
 ```

-With dependencies, you can model any sort of complex workflow.
+Using block dependencies, you can model any kind of complex workflow.

-## Fan-in/Fan-out
+## Fan-in and Fan-out

+In this example we build a Docker container once, run tests in parallel in the
-Run tests in parallel in a Docker container and then release the new version of your code.
+container and then release a new version of an app.

 <img src="https://github.com/semaphoreci/docs/raw/next-gen-pipeline-guide/public/fan-in-fan-out.png" width="600"></img>

-Specify your testing blocks to depend on the block where Docker image is built.
-The release block depends on all kind of tests.
-The following snippet represents part of the semaphore.yml relevant to set up Fan-in/Fan-out pipeline.
+First, specify your testing blocks to depend on the block which builds the
+Docker image.
+The release block can run if all tests have passed.
+The following
+snippet represents a part of the `semaphore.yml` relevant to setting up a fan-in
+/ fan-out pipeline.

 ``` yaml
 blocks: